 Before you analyze the data, learn to navigate the data views that you can access from the results summary.

-1 In the results summary, click on the top path in the Paths that use the most CPU chart.
+In the results summary, click on the top path in the Paths that use the most CPU chart.
 The Path analysis window opens.

 Notice that the Path analysis window includes Call Graph and Call Tree tabs, and below, Source and Call Stacks tabs.

-2 Click Back to Summary to return to the results summary.
-3 In the results summary, click the top method in the Individual methods that use the most CPU chart.
+- 2 Click Back to Summary to return to the results summary. - 3 In the results summary, click the top method in the Individual methods that use the most CPU chart.
 The Methods window opens.

 Notice that the Methods window includes a list of the methods executed in the session, and below, Source and Call Stacks tabs.

 4 Click Back to Summary to return to the results summary.

-Use the Most CPU If you drill down from the Paths that used the most CPU graph, you can view Call Graph and Call Tree presentations of the session data.
+Analyzing Paths that Use the Most CPU

+If you drill down from the Paths that used the most CPU graph, you can view Call Graph and Call Tree presentations of the session data.
 The Call Graph shows the child methods called by the entry point method, with the relative contributions of each to the time spent in the path.
 The Call Tree presents a tree view of the same data but adds additional data about each method in the form of user-configurable data columns.
-If you choose to examine a method in the Individual methods that use